josesuarez-accenture/openathon-angular/openathon_day/task01-ReactiveForms/README.md

 // Create an object, with the form properties with requirements and their error messages.

 validationMessages = {
-    'name': {
+    name: {
-        'required' : 'The field is required'
+        required : 'The field is required'
         },
-    'surname': {
+    surname: {
-        'required' : 'The field is required',
+        required : 'The field is required',
-        'minlength' : "min length is 2 characters"
+        minlength : 'The min length is 2 characters' },
-    },
-    'phone' : {
+    phone : {
-        'required' : 'The field is required'
+        required : 'The field is required'
     }
 }

 // Create an object with the required form properties and set them to be an empty string.
 We will assign the value to be equal to the error messages if any. formErrors = {
-    'name': '',
+    name: '',
-    'surname': '',
+    surname: '',
-    'phone' : ''
+    phone : ''
 }

 ```